The AKG K701 is a very impressive headphone and one of the most comfortable studio headphones ever made.

 |Frequency range||10 Hz – 39800 Hz|

 AKG Acoustics are renowned veterans in this field and the fact that they opted to use plastic works entirely to the K701’s advantage.
-At only 235 grams they’re definitely one of the lightest studio headphones we’ve seen.
+At only 235 grams, they’re one of the lightest studio headphones we’ve seen.
 And this goes a long way to ensure comfort.

-The ear-cups are padded with 3D foam for the most ergonomic fit and wrapped in a layer of fine velour.
-And on top of that, the amount of pressure that the ear-cups exert is rather minimal, just enough for the headphones to stay on your head without slipping off.
+The earcups are padded with 3D foam for the most ergonomic fit and wrapped in a layer of fine velour.
+On top of that, the amount of pressure the earcups exert is rather minimal, just enough for the headphones to stay on your head without slipping off.

-Add all of these features up and you’re left with headphones that you can use for hours on end without any pain or sweating.
-But enticing as this may be for, say, gamers, these headphones have a very niche audience in that they’re not even suitable for all audiophiles.
+Add all of these features up, and you’re left with headphones that you can use for hours without any pain or sweating.
+However enticing as this may be for, say, gamers, these headphones have a very niche audience in that they’re not suitable for all audiophiles.

 These Are Indoor Headphones

-And this renders them pretty much unusable in office environments, during commutes, etc. You could use them for gaming if you have a quiet gaming den just for yourself and the fact that they’re wired isn’t a problem.
-But they’re definitely unusable during workouts, not only because the cable’s a problem, but also because they’ll fall right off.
-The low clamping force is great for comfort but it does demand a rather static approach.
+However, they’re useless during workouts, not only because the cable’s a problem but also because they’ll fall right off.
+The low clamping force is great for comfort, but it does demand a rather static approach.

 And just to drive home the point that these are first and foremost studio headphones, they don’t have any additional buttons or convenient in-line volume controls, giving you very little incentive to connect them to your smartphone.

-Of course, these extra features really aren’t to be expected in studio headphones and sound quality is where the money is really at.
+Of course, these extra features aren’t to be expected in studio headphones – sound quality is where the money is really at.
 Unsurprisingly, the K701 doesn’t disappoint.